sunhanintech/installer-ng/README.md

     python install.py

+If you'd like to install a specific Scalr version (e.g. a release candidate), use `python install.py --advanced`, and follow the instructions provided on-screen.

 Note: we recommend that you run this command using GNU screen, so that the installation process isn't interrupted if your SSH connection drops.